Irish comedic legend Dermot Morgan remembered in his most iconic "Father Ted" role.

 3. Be careful what you wish for ("Entertaining Father Stone")

 You’ve picked the wrong place to sit at the dinner table and ended up listening to the never-ending story from the man with the most monotone voice in existence.
 You pray to God to do anything to put you out of your misery.
 Are you so sure about that?
-You’d suffer from life-long guilt if they were suddenly struck by lightening like poor, boring Fr.
+You’d suffer from life-long guilt if they were suddenly struck by lightning like poor, boring Fr.
 Stone.
 Just grin and bear it until the coffee comes along and you can move without causing offense.

 4. We can all overcome our fears ("Flight into Terror")